Sleepy Hollow Cemetery

 Daytime guided tours — 2017 dates

 • The Classic: This two-hour afternoon walking tour offers a great overview of what makes this 168-year old place so special.
 The first stop is none other than the illustrious Washington Irving, author of The Legend of Sleepy Hollow.
 After that it’s on to the Receiving Vault – a favorite especially among Dark Shadows fans – and some of the most lovely plots in the south end before making your way north to Andrew Carnegie’s final resting place, William Rockefeller’s family mausoleum and much more along the way.
-This tour is offered every Saturday and Sunday from 2 pm – 4 pm, June through September.
+This tour is offered every Saturday and Sunday from 2 pm–4 pm, May through November, and on Memorial Day, Labor Day, and Columbus Day.
 The meeting point is the cemetery’s South Gate, 430 North Broadway.
-October and November tickets will be posted on September 1st.

 • The Original Knickerbocker: Washington Irving & The Legend of Sleepy Hollow: Trace the footsteps of Washington Irving’s most famous character Ichabod Crane in “The Legend of Sleepy Hollow” as you walk to the author’s final resting place during this one-hour walking tour.
 Learn more about the talented Mr. Irving and his influence on popular culture today.
-This tour is offered every Sunday from 11:00 am – 12 noon, June through August.
+This tour is offered every Saturday and Sunday in September, 11 am–12 noon, plus Labor Day Monday.
+In October and November every Saturday and Sunday, 11 am–12 noon, as well as 12:30–1:30 pm.
+On Columbus Day Monday from 11 am–12 noon only.
 The meeting point is the cemetery’s South Gate, 430 North Broadway.

 Evening guided tours — 2017 dates

 • Murder and Mayhem Evening Lantern Tours: Looking to meet some of the more infamous people buried in Sleepy Hollow?
 Meet fallen angels and helpless victims on this two-hour walking tour.
 Hear about the flamboyant businesswoman branded “the wickedest woman in New York,” a debonair counterfeiter, victims of “the Mad Murderer of Sleepy Hollow,” a brotherly murder-suicide, and the celebrated opera singer who was alleged to have assaulted, extorted, and killed various of her seven husbands, and more.
 Subject matter is not suitable for children.
-Dates: June 3 and 17, July 1, 15 and 29 from 9 pm – 11 pm.
-August 12 and 26, and every Saturday night in September from 8 pm – 10 pm.
+Dates: Every Saturday night in September, October and November from 8–10 pm, and also Thursday nights from 8–10 pm in October and November.
+October 30 and 31 from 8–10 pm, and on Halloween Night also 10 pm to 12 midnight.
 The meeting point is the cemetery’s North Gate, 540 North Broadway.
-October and November tickets will be posted on September 1st.

 Schedule a tour